Epacris rhombifolia: Distribution and habitat

 Epacris rhombifolia grows in wet heath in subalpine areas of Lake Mountain, Mount Baw Baw and the ranges north of Licola in Victoria and in the Barrington Tops, Wingello and Oberon districts of New South Wales.

+Conservation status

+This species of Epacris is listed as "endangered" under the Victorian Government Flora and Fauna Guarantee Act 1988.

 Use in horticulture

 Mountain coral heath has horticultural merit with its display of dainty flowers.
 It is suitable for a small, permanently moist, sheltered garden and can be grown in containers.